 Often, our roles expand beyond design and development and into the business realm.
 We might need to convince a client that training will solve a problem, show a SME a quick sketch for an interactive activity, or visualize concepts to help a client understand.
 The Back of the Napkin and visual thinking can help with all of these use cases.

 The Back of the Napkin has four sections.
 Here’s a quick summary of each one.

 - Introductions: In Part I, the author tries to convince the reader that anyone can become competent at visual thinking.
 Why would you want to?
 Because it promotes problem solving and facilitates communication.
 The author then explains how looking, seeing and imagining are the processes of visual thinking.

 - Discovering Ideas: Here, the author describes the principles and exercises for seeing the whole picture and then analyzing this picture in an effort to solve a problem.
 This second section is particularly relevant to designing instructional products.
 By the end of this section, readers have an idea of how to select the best framework for showing information visually, which helps one focus on the most essential elements of a problem.

 - Developing Ideas: In Part III, the reader learns how to take the framework and turn it into a picture.
 This involves running through many types of visual models.
 The ultimate goal is to take advantage of visuals for expanded thinking and efficient problem solving.

 - Selling Ideas.
 In our field, the final part of the book could be relevant when you need to convince a stakeholder, an executive or a client that your ideas are workable.
 How?
 Use Dan’s method for discovering, developing and showing your solutions.

-One thing about the book’s approach—if you’re looking for a quick and easy 1-2-3 experience, then this isn’t for you.
+If you’re looking for a quick and easy 1-2-3 experience, you won’t find it here.
 The topic is somewhat complex and the author doesn’t skimp on providing depth.
 So you’ll need to think things through, ponder and maybe even sketch to really get it.
 That’s how I like it.